Boating Rules and Regulations

 - These cushions or ring buoys are designed to be thrown to someone in trouble.
 They are not for long hours in rough waters, non-swimmers or the unconscious.
 A Throwable PFD (Type 4) will have a U.S. Coast Guard Approval label.

 TYPE V: Special-Use Devices

-- All boats must carry one Type I, II, III, or V U. S. Coast Guard-approved PFD for each person onboard or being towed.
+- All boats must carry one wearable "Performance Level" 50, 70, 100 or 150 PFD or Type I, II, III, or V U. S. Coast Guard-approved PFD for each person onboard or being towed.
 If a Type V PFD is used, it must be approved for the activity at hand.

-- In addition to the above requirements, boats 16 ft. in length or longer must have one Type IV U. S. Coast Guard-approved PFD onboard and readily accessible.
+- In addition to the above requirements, boats 16 ft. in length or longer must have one Throwable PFD (Type IV) U. S. Coast Guard-approved PFD onboard and readily accessible.

 - Children under 8 years of age must wear a properly secured U. S. Coast Guard-approved PFD at all times while onboard any boat, except when in an enclosed cabin.

 - Each person onboard a personal watercraft must wear a properly secured U. S. Coast Guard-approved wearable PFD.

 - Each person being towed behind a boat or PWC must wear a properly secured U. S. Coast Guard-approved PFD.

 - Each person onboard a boat within 800 feet below a hydroelectric dam and/or navigational lock and dam must wear a "Performance Level" 50, 70, 100 or 150 wearable PFD or Type I, II, III, or V U. S. Coast Guard-approved wearable PFD.